Salt Air, Secrets & Second Chances: Why Martha’s Vineyard Was the Only Place This Story Could Happen

 Childhood Magic Meets Adult Realities

-As adults, returning feels different.
-What was once carefree now feels haunted.
-The island holds their happiest memories—but also the one night that fractured everything.
+As adults, their feelings about returning home shift dramatically.
+What was once a carefree environment now feels shadowed.
+The Vineyard holds their happiest memories but also that fateful night that shattered their friendship.

-And that duality is exactly why I chose it.
+This duality is precisely why I chose it.

 "But a cloud hung over all those memories, since Tyler and Grayson had been a part of so many of them." -Where It All Began